 There are many reasons for expanding a home’s living area, and basement remodeling may be the best option for providing the additional space that is needed.
 As a homeowner’s family grows and changes through the years, his or her housing needs also change.
-In today’s difficult housing market, adding space to a house might make better economic sense than selling the house and replacing it with a larger one.
+In today’s housing market, adding space to a house might make better economic sense than selling the house and replacing it with a larger one.

 - The birth of a new child.
 The house that was perfectly adequate for a newly married couple may need more space as the family grows.